The Price Difference Between Transcreation and Translation Explained

-Price is the difference between transcreation and translation because of the time involved in transcreation.
+The price difference between transcreation and translation is because of the time involved in transcreation.

 You’ve probably heard a lot about transcreation recently.
-Is the only difference between transcreation and translation is how they’re priced.
+One difference between transcreation and translation is how they’re priced.
 This article explains why.

-Maybe you’ve read Gwen’s blog The truth about the difference between translation and transcreation.
-Or my article about transcreation examples – the good, the bad and the ugly.
-In our articles, we see transcreation as being part of the spectrum between literal translation and copywriting.
+Maybe you’ve read Gwen’s blog The Truth About the Difference Between Translation and Transcreation.
+Or my article about Transcreation Examples: the Good, the Bad and the Ugly.
+In our articles, we see transcreation as being a point on the spectrum between literal translation and copywriting.

 Some people say there’s no difference.
 That translation and transcreation are basically the same thing.
 They say transcreation is just clever marketing.
 Another way to sell translation.
 Put a creative twist on it and charge more money.
 But, is that true?
 Is there more to transcreation than just higher rates?